Home

 example income statement

-When looking at this income statement, you can see that the financial entries are attributed differently: There’s an itemized breakdown of the company’s revenue and expenses that are split into operating and non-operating income and expenses.
+Looking at this income statement, you can see the financial entries are presented differently: There’s an itemized breakdown of the company’s revenue and expenses split into operating and non-operating income and expenses.

 This method is helpful for businesses looking to apply for a loan or present information to a potential investor—because, as always, the more information, the better.